Nkuru-Nziza Foundation (NNF) is a non-profit organization working with identified local communities across Uganda.

 NNF undertakes a number of community development initiatives, and has the twin foci of poverty alleviation and environmental sustainability at its heart.
 These initiatives include biofuel projects, micro-finance, educational projects for adults and children, and a range of sustainable development projects.

 NNF works alongside local people, training, empowering and raising up ambassadors and project liaison staff within the communities to enable local ownership and responsibility for the projects.

-In the Acholi Quarters of Kampala, NNF works with a co-operative of 20 women, the Lubanga Bee Group, who make beads, bowls and other beautiful products out of recycled paper.
+In the Acholi Quarters of Kampala, NNF works with a co-operative of 20 women, the Lubanga Ber Group, who make beads, bowls and other beautiful products out of recycled paper.
 They sell the products locally and also to international teams that visit Uganda through CRED and NNF.

-With the money, and the support of CRED donors and staff, they started an adult literacy group for the women in 2015 and more recently have included men amongst the students.
+They started an adult literacy group for the women in 2015 and more recently have included men amongst the students.

 In 2016 they started ‘Hopeful Haven’, an educational day-care for children who are unable to attend school.
 As a result there are now men, women and children in the community realising their dream of being able to read, write and do simple numeracy.